jbakse/compform_site/content/noise/index.md

 | 7 in 20 Minutes     | Good.                                                                                |
 | All 9 in 20 Minutes | Great.                                                                               | -->

-### Modify the Mapping Noise Example
+### Modify the Mapping Noise Example{difficulty}

 1. This example shows several ways to map noise.
-Comment in and out each example, and compare the results.
+Comment in and out each example, and compare the results. {easy}

 ### Modify the Grass Example

-1. Study the code and get a general idea of how it works.
+1. Study the code and get a general idea of how it works. {easy}
-2. Line 28 has two magic constants: `.01` and `.001`.
+1. Line 28 has two magic constants: `.01` and `.001`.
 Try changing the first constant to `.1`.
 What happens?
-What happens when you change it to `1`?
+What happens when you change it to `1`? {easy}
-3. Set the first constant back to `.01`.
+1. Set the first constant back to `.01`.
 Change the second constant to `.01`.
-What happens?
+What happens? {easy}
+1. Add flowers to some of the blades of grass. {hard}
    {continue}

 ### Modify the Skyline Example

 1. This example has two global parameters: `amplitude` and `frequency`.
-Change the values of these parameters to get a feel for how they affect the output.
-What happens when you use a very small value for frequency, such as `.001`?
+Change the values of these parameters in lines 3 and 4 to get a feel for how they affect the output.
+What happens when you use a very small value for frequency, such as `.001`? {easy}
-2. On line 23, what would happen if you changed `noise(x * frequency)` to `noise(x * frequency, frameCount)`?
+1. Think about what would happen if you changed `noise(x * frequency)` to `noise(x * frequency, frameCount)` on line 23.
 Make the change.
-Is that what you expected?
+Is the result what you expected? {easy}
-3. Your last change should have caused the bar heights to animate very quickly.
-Slow down the rate of change.
+1. Your last change should have caused the bar heights to animate very quickly.
+Now slow down the rate of change. {medium}
-   {continue}

-### Challenging Challenges

-1. Add flowers to some of the blades of grass.
-2. Add water towers to some of the buildings.
+1. Add water towers to some of the buildings. {hard}
    {continue}

 </div>